dormdev/dormdev/README.md

 ---

-DormDev's mission is to equalize access and mobilize progress in technology.
-By utilizing and distilling the wealth of information on the Internet, and bringing people to work toward common goals, we can creative powerful movements of change in the technology industry.
+DormDev's mission is to equalize access and mobilize progress in the technology industry.
+By distilling and utilizing the wealth of information on the Internet, and bringing people to work toward common goals, we can create powerful advancements in science and technology.

-This repository is open source and community contributions are encouraged.
+This repository is open source under the [Apache License 2.0](./LICENSE).
+Community contributions are welcomed and encouraged – please see the [Contributing Guidelines](./CONTRIBUTING.md) and the [Pull Request Template](./.github/PULL_REQUEST_TEMPLATE.md) for guidance.

 _More coming soon!_